What is a Named Insured Driver?

-A named insured is essentially the owner of the car insurance policy.
-The named insured purchases the insurance policy and is protected by its coverage.
+A named insured is mostly the owner of the car insurance policy.
+The named insured purchases the insurance policy is responsible for making any changes or handling any issues directly with the insurance company on behalf of any drivers covered by the policy, and is, of course, protected by the car insurance policy’s coverage.
 Part of being a named insured includes the following:

-- Being the owner of the vehicle, however, some standard and non-standard companies do not require the named insured to be titled to the vehicle.
+- Being the owner of the vehicle, however, some standard and non-standard companies do not require the named insured to be titled to the car.

 - Authorizes all changes made to the insurance policy.

 - Verifies claim details and is listed on claim checks.

 Can more than one named insured be listed on a policy?

 The number of named insureds is typically one or two people per policy.
 If there are multiple named insureds, it’s usually those who are married to one another, or individuals who live together and are co-titled on all vehicles listed on the policy.
 If more than two owners of a vehicle exist, the third would be listed as an additional insured.

 Who is not a named insured?